April 23, 2019

 For over a thousand years, numberless "Yama-zakura" cherry trees have continued to be planted in this area as the sacred trees dedicated to Zao Gongen which is the principal image of Kinpusen-ji temple and the highest object of worship in Shugendo.

 (Additional new photographs of the cherry blossoms of Mt.
-Yoshino and Kyoto will be uploaded to my another photoblog, "Like floating clouds and flowing streams.")
+Yoshino and Kyoto are uploaded to my another photoblog, "Like floating clouds and flowing streams.")

 With the deepening of spring, the splendor of life is gradually overflowing in the gardens.